Cricket-Stokes helps England open up lead over South Africa

 Another fine delivery ended the solid contribution of 38 from under-scrutiny England opening batsman Zak Crawley, with Nortje's perfect line inducing an edge to keeper Kyle Verreynne.

 That meant England were on 147-5, still four runs behind South Africa's first innings total.
-But skipper Ben Stokes (34) and Ben Foakes (33) then batted positively before lunch to begin building the lead.
+But Stokes and Foakes then batted positively before lunch to begin building the lead.

 Stokes showed his intent by hitting spinner Simon Harmer over mid-wicket for six, while Keshav Maharaj had an lbw decision against Foakes go in his favour only for it to be overturned on review.